Can You Have Multiple Life Insurance Policies?

 Here are a few reasons people have more than one life insurance policy:

-Will All of the Policies Pay Out if I Die?
+Will All My Life Insurance Policies Pay Out if I Die?

 As long as the terms and conditions of each policy is met, then they should all pay out if the policy holder passes away.
 Be sure to talk to your insurers when purchasing additional policies to understand how they may affect your existing policy.
 If you unknowingly breach eligibility criteria then all policies may not pay out.